foxox/nzconfigtools/README.md

+# Hello!
+This is a collection of tools for working with Nikon Z5 settings files (NCSET006.BIN as saved to your memory card in slot 1 when you use "Save/load menu settings").
+Developed for and tested on Nikon Z5 firmware version 01.02.

 # copyconfig.py
 Copies all user settings in a config file from one of the U modes (U1/U2/U3) to the M/A/S/P/Auto modes.
 This also invokes fixcrc.py on the file to update its CRC.